SerialKicked/ChatAI/README.md

   - Tool-calling models can even store and retrieve memories on their own
 - Optional strong encryption of chatlogs and memories.
 - **Agentic abilities**, allowing you to create characters that can perform specific tasks or functions
-  -	Web search via DuckDuckGo or Brave API
+  -	Simple and Deep Web search via DuckDuckGo and Brave API
   - Extensible tool-calling, allowing the bot to interact with external programs and APIs to perform tasks or retrieve information
   - Extensible background tasks, allowing the bot to perform tasks while the user is AFK
 - Detailed **character customisation** system, allowing you to create characters with unique personalities and knowledge bases